spdes/computational-sde-intro-lecture/README.md

 6. **Constructions of Wiener processes and stochastic integrals**. <br>
     This lecture explains the constructions of Brownian motion and Ito integrals. <br>
     Date: 5 Dec, 2022.
 Room 101127 Ångström

-Time is 13:15 - 15:00 for all the seminar lectures, but the actual time depends on the lecturers.

 Note that the dates for the seminar courses are not fixed.
 They are subject to change depending on the schedule of the lecturers.